Other Articles You May Like

 Again, the cost of your classes will depend on the level of training you intend to pursue.
 Continuing education classes—both online and in person—on fascia therapy can range from $75 for a single class to a complete course costing just over $600.
 A more in-depth specialty certification program at a specialized school can cost upward of $2,100.
 Tuition for basic massage school also varies, depending on the institution and the depth of study.

-The BLS indicates that massage therapists across the country earn an average annual income of $47,180.
-This number can vary widely, though, depending on where you work, you client load, and other factors.
+The BLS indicates that salaries for massage therapists can vary widely, depending on where you work, your client load, and other factors.
 Many therapists work part time (averaging about 27 hours a week) and, if self-employed, don’t get paid for the non-massage activities involved in running a practice.
+Here is the median national salary and salary information by state.

 According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, it’s predicted that massage therapist careers will grow faster than most others at a rate of 21% through 2029.
 The public’s increasing belief that holistic wellness, massage, and now stretching support longevity and health are behind the growth in massage therapy jobs over the next decade.